michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 <br>

-Today we will be assembling a transcriptome for Maize (*Zea mays*) and assessing its assembly quality via several different strategies.
+Today we will be assembling a transcriptome and assessing its assembly quality via several different strategies.

 ## Data Acquisition